Peril Breeds in Shadow

 - Wen have an acute and arcane sense of their own mortality and when death approaches many Wen end their life by engaging in a strange tradition known as Mellification.
 The Wen spends their final days consuming only honey and when they die they are bathed in honey becoming mellified mummies whose corpses are purported to have curative properties if ingested.

 Presence and Values ∞

 The people of Mujin know well the dangers of inattention.
 Letting one’s guard down in Mujin is a good way to end up in the maw of a Sucha.
 As a result the Mujinese strongly value attentiveness and the concept or ‘presence’ in all activities.
 This makes them keen and intuitive observers.

-Mujinese Values: Honour, Respect, Dignity, Propriety and absolute loyalty to one’s superiors.
+The Mujinese also espouse a moral philosophy that emphasizes Honour, Respect, Dignity, Propriety and absolute loyalty to one’s superiors.

 Goeo / Kogo: Archaic language, often used in formal settings or by Lorekeepers.

 Jan Gun / Yunfa: “Warlord”, the leader of a Yosae or Stronghold.